joaquinpelle/Skylight.jl/docs/src/spacetimes.md

 ## Abstract types

-The spacetimes in `Skylight` are organized in a hierarchy of types that leverage Julia's type system and multiple dispatch to define common behaviors.
+The spacetimes in `Skylight` are organized in a hierarchy of types leveraging Julia's type system and multiple dispatch to define common behaviors.
 All `Skylight` spacetimes are subtypes of the abstract type [`AbstractSpacetime`](@ref).
-For example, the abstract type `AbstractBlackHoleSpacetime` is a subtype of `AbstractSpacetime` and is used to define spacetimes that have an event horizon.
-This common feature among all black hole spacetimes is used, for example, to define a common callback for all of them which prevents geodesic integration too close to an event horizon, avoiding numerical instabilities.
-In turn, the abstract type `AbstractKerrSpacetime` represents a Kerr spacetime and has the various concrete Kerr spacetimes, in different coordinate systems, as subtypes.
-For reference, the following are the abstract spacetime types defined in `Skylight`:
+For example, `AbstractBlackHoleSpacetime` is a subtype of `AbstractSpacetime` and is used to define spacetimes with an event horizon.
+This common feature among all black hole spacetimes is used, for example, to define a common callback for all of them which prevents geodesic integration getting too close to the event horizon, thus avoiding numerical instabilities. `AbstractKerrSpacetime` is a subtype of `AbstractBlackHoleSpacetime` and represents a Kerr spacetime, with various concrete Kerr spacetimes in different coordinate systems as subtypes.
+The following are the abstract spacetime types defined in `Skylight`:

 ```@docs
 Skylight.AbstractSpacetime